After Decades of Dietary Warnings, Eggs Make a Comeback

 Steven Nissen is the chair of cardiovascular medicine at the Cleveland Clinic in Cleveland, Ohio.

-Walter Willett is the chair of the Department of Nutrition at the Harvard T.H.
-Chan School of Public Health in Boston, Massachusetts.
+Dr. Walter Willett is a professor of Epidemiology and Nutrition in the Harvard T.H.
+Chan School of Public Health in Cambridge, Massachusetts.